-We have audited the financial statements of Bank of Africa Kenya Limited set out on pages 18 to 100, which comprise the statement of financial position as at 31 December 2022, and the statement of profit or loss and other comprehensive income, the statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies and other explanatory information.
+We have audited the financial statements of Bank of Africa Kenya Limited ("the Bank") set out on pages 18 to 101, which comprise the statement of financial position as at 31 December 2023, and the statement of profit or loss and other comprehensive income, the statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including material accounting policies.

-In our opinion, the accompanying financial statements give a true and fair view of the financial position of Bank of Africa Kenya Limited as at 31 December 2022, and of it's financial performance and its cash flows for the year then ended in accordance with IFRS Standards issues by the International Accounting Standards Board (IFRS Standards) and in the manner required by the Kenyan Companies Act, 2015.
+In our opinion, the accompanying financial statements give a true and fair view of the financial position of the Bank as at 31 December 2023, and of it's financial performance and its cash flows for the year then ended in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board (IFRS Accounting Standards) and in the manner required by the Kenyan Companies Act, 2015.